piotrmielkeQA/Postman/README.md

 json-server --watch db.json

 ```
 2. Clone this repository.

 ```
 https://github.com/piotrmielkeQA/Postman.git

 ```

-3. Open this collection is Postman or running collection by newman in command prompt using command:
+3. Open this collection in Postman or running collection by Newman in command prompt using command:

 ```
 newman run CommentsTests.json